-Would it surprise you to learn that many of your best loved songs were inspired by actual living breathing people?
+Would it surprise you to learn that many of your favorite songs were inspired by actual people?
 Maybe not; after all, even the greatest artist doesn’t exist in a vacuum.
-So let’s take a little journey together and uncover the stories behind the songs.
+So let’s take a little trip down memory lane and uncover the stories behind the songs.
 The faces behind the hits.
 Some, as you might imagine, were lovers.
 Others were loved from afar.
 And a few might be a little harder to characterize.
 A few of the musicians were bold enough to use the person’s real name in the song, while others were a bit more circumspect.
 But each of them created something truly memorable.

 “The Girl from Ipanema” by Astrud Gilberto with João Gilberto and Stan Getz (1964)

 Ipanema is a chic seaside neighborhood of Rio de Janeiro, Brazil.
 In 1962, a pair of songwriters were sitting in an Ipanema coffee shop and noticed that day after day, Heloisa Eneida Menezes Paes Pinto, known for posterity as Helô Pinheiro, would walk by on her way to the beach.
 Sometimes she would even come into the coffee shop to buy cigarettes for her mother.
 She was only seventeen years old, but beautiful enough to inspire a timeless song and win the heart of every man who saw her.